ttelcl/lcl-bike-app/README.md

   above-mentioned C# libraries): `CitybikeUtility`.
 - The database implementation currently assumes SQL Server and was tested against a LocalDb version and a serverless Azure SQL version.
+  - Known Issue: performance of loading a remote database is not where it should be, but it seems I don't have enough time to fix that.
+The read performance appears to be just fine, as is any operation on a loacl DB; it is just the loading of a remote DB that has a problem.
 - Web API and server side UI are implemented in C# using ASP.NET Core 6, see `CitybikeApp`.
 Currently both of those are implemented in the same app.
 The server side UI uses Razor pages.